 - Lack of a comprehensive trading plan: The marketplace is a dynamic arena with nearly limitless possibilities facing an active trader.
 Without a clearly defined trading plan to use as a point of reference, a trader will operate within the market from a reactionary posture and struggle to stay on the market’s “lead lap.”

 - No defined money management strategy: Money management may be the most important facet of trading.
-If fundamental principles of money management aren’t employed, undue risk may jeopardise the solvency of the trading account.
+If fundamental principles of money management aren’t employed, the undue risk may jeopardize the solvency of the trading account.